-Iris is the home of LGBT filmmaking.
-Now a BAFTA qualifying festival, Iris has also been identified as one of the top 50 film festivals in the world by Movie Maker Magazine for 3 years in a row.
+Iris is the home of LGBT+ filmmaking.
+Now a BAFTA qualifying festival, Iris has also been identified as one of the top 50 film festivals in the world by Movie Maker Magazine for 4 years in a row.
 The festival prides itself on sharing the best content from around the globe to our annual audience in Cardiff each October, made possible through our 25 partner festivals in 19 countries.

 The Iris Prize is supported by The Michael Bishop Foundation and continues to be the largest LGBT+ short film prize in the world.
 With the winner receiving £30,000 to make their next short film in the UK, Iris is exactly what film makers need – funding, support, guidance and of course a warm welcome into the Iris Prize family.

-To date 8 short films have been produced with the winning filmmakers of the Iris Prize, with the 9th currently in post-production.
-As for the 10th?
-Well you’ll have to wait and see who is crowned the winner at the festival in October.
+To date 9 short films have been produced with the winning filmmakers of the Iris Prize, with the 10th currently in post-production.

 The Iris Prize Awards: